 Override

-to define transition logic:Run State Machine -> Is State Equal To Any (State.Idle) -> Branch (True) -> Get State Time -> Greater Than (Value: 5.0) -> Branch (True) -> Enter State By Tag (StateTag: State.Patrol)
+Run State Machineto define transition logic:Run State Machine -> Is State Equal To Any (State.Idle) -> Branch (True) -> Get State Time -> Greater Than (Value: 5.0) -> Branch (True) -> Enter State By Tag (StateTag: State.Patrol) -

 In

-, run the state machine:Event BeginPlay -> Get Component By Class (Class: BP_StateManagerComponent) -> Run State Machine By Class (StateMachineClass: BP_MyStateMachine)
+BP_StateManagerComponent, run the state machine:Event BeginPlay -> Get Component By Class (Class: BP_StateManagerComponent) -> Run State Machine By Class (StateMachineClass: BP_MyStateMachine) -

 Send events to the state machine for dynamic transitions: